History of Newcastle upon Tyne: Expansion of the city

-Newcastle was one of the boroughs reformed by the Municipal Corporations Act 1835: the reformed municipal borough included the parishes of Byker, Elswick, Heaton, Jesmond, Newcastle All Saints, Newcastle St Andew, Newcastle St John, Newcastle St Nicholas, and Westgate.
+Newcastle was one of the boroughs reformed by the Municipal Corporations Act 1835: the reformed municipal borough included the parishes of Byker, Elswick, Heaton, Jesmond, Newcastle All Saints, Newcastle St Andrew, Newcastle St John, Newcastle St Nicholas, and Westgate.
 The urban districts of Benwell and Fenham and Walker were added in 1904.
 In 1935, Newcastle gained Kenton and parts of the parishes of West Brunton, East Denton, Fawdon, Longbenton.
 The most recent expansion in Newcastle's boundaries took place under the Local Government Act 1972 on 1 April 1974, when Newcastle became a metropolitan borough, also including the urban districts of Gosforth and Newburn, and the parishes of Brunswick, Dinnington, Hazlerigg, North Gosforth and Woolsington from the Castle Ward Rural District, and the village of Westerhope.

 Meanwhile Northumberland County Council was formed under the Local Government Act 1888 and benefited from a dedicated meeting place when County Hall was completed in the Castle Garth area of Newcastle in 1910.
-Following the Local Government Act 1972 County Hall relocated to Morpeth in April 1981.
+Following implementation of the Local Government Act 1972, Northumberland County Council relocated to County Hall, Morpeth in April 1981.

 Twentieth century

 In 1925 work began on a new high-level road bridge to span the Tyne Gorge between Newcastle and Gateshead.
 The capacity of the existing High-Level Bridge and Swing Bridge were being strained to the limit, and an additional bridge had been discussed for a long time.
 The contract was awarded to the Dorman Long Company and the bridge was finally opened by King George V in 1928.
 The road deck was 84 ft above the river and was supported by a 531 ft steel arch.
 The new Tyne Bridge quickly became a symbol for Newcastle and Tyneside, and remains so today.

 During the Second World War, Newcastle was largely spared the horrors inflicted upon other British cities bombed during the Blitz.
 Although the armaments factories and shipyards along the River Tyne were targeted by the Luftwaffe, they largely escaped unscathed.
 Manors goods yard and railway terminal, to the east of the city centre, and the suburbs of Jesmond and Heaton suffered bombing during 1941.
 There were 141 deaths and 587 injuries, a relatively small figure compared to the casualties in other industrial centres of Britain.

 In 1963 the city gained its own university, the University of Newcastle upon Tyne, by act of parliament.
 A School of Medicine and Surgery had been established in Newcastle in 1834.
 This eventually developed into a college of medicine attached to Durham University.
 A college of physical science was also founded and became Armstrong College in 1904.
 In 1934 the two colleges merged to become King's College, Durham.
 This remained as part of Durham University until the new university was created in 1963.
 In 1992 the city gained its second university when Newcastle Polytechnic was granted university status as Northumbria University.

-Newcastle City Council moved to the new Newcastle Civic Centre in 1968.
+The Mansion House was gifted to the city in 1953, and Newcastle City Council moved to the new Newcastle Civic Centre in 1968.